mariolukas/FabScanPi-Server/docs/scanner_calibration.rst

 **Laser Focus**

 This step depends on your laser.
-If you are using a laser which is adjustable in focus (left image), you should follow this step.
+If you are using a laser with adjustable focus (right image), you should follow this step.
-When your laser has a fixed focus (right image) continue with the software calibration.
+When your laser has a fixed focus (left image) continue with `Start Scanner Calibration`_.

 .. image:: images/laser_variant.png